bibleexchange/romans__textbook/textbook/en/romans-en.md

 Genesis 15:6 And he believed in the LORD; and he counted it to him for righteousness
 	This is a passage the Jews would have been well familiar with.
 Paul is using their own Scriptures to preach to the Jews justification by faith.
 The word counted carries the same meaning in Hebrew as it does on Greek.
 Righteousness was put to his account by faith.
 This is the meaning of Justification.
 Abraham was justified by faith the same way the Christians are today.
 God gave Abraham a promise; he believed God and it was counted unto him for righteousness.
 4)	God justifies the ungodly.
 V. 5
-	 Those who are not born&mdash;again are sinners and ungodly.
+	 Those who are not born—again are sinners and ungodly.
 The repentant sinner is declared righteous by God through the blood of Jesus.
 The ungodly do nothing to earn their salvation.
 They are justified totally by faith.

 David is called as a witness for justification by faith.
 Paul brings testimony from David to support the message of 	justification by faith.
 	 David was esteemed by the Jews as their great king.
 This quotation from the Psalms confirms that men are only justified by faith and not works.
-Psalms 32:1&mdash;2 A Psalm of David, Maschil.
+Psalms 32:1—2 A Psalm of David, Maschil.
 Blessed is he whose transgression is forgiven, whose sin is covered.
 Blessed is the man unto whom the LORD imputeth not iniquity, and in whose spirit there is no guile.
 David was thanking God that His sin was forgiven and the sin was 	not put to his account.
 If sin was not imputed to him and his sin was forgiven this means he was restored to a right relationship with God.
 Justification is the Divine action of being placed in a right relationship with God through Jesus.
 David did not earn justification it was received by faith.

 Abraham was justified by Grace.
-Vs 9&mdash;17
+Vs 9—17

 The Jews looked to circumcision and the Law as their source of righteousness Abraham was justified before he received the covenant of circumcision.
 He was counted as righteous in chapter 15 and he was 86 in chapter 16 when Ishmael was born.
-Chapter 17 records Abraham was circumcised when he was 99 years old.&mdash; Gen. 17: 24.
+Chapter 17 records Abraham was circumcised when he was 99 years old.— Gen. 17: 24.
 It is quite clear that he was justified before he was circumcised.
 This passage is telling the Jews that Abraham was counted as righteous before he received the covenant of circumcision.
 Circumcision did not justify Abraham.
 Circumcision was given as a sign of the promise.
 It was given as a seal of the righteousness of faith.
 It is a symbol of the cutting away of the flesh.
 There is no power of righteousness in a physical action.
 This is merely a sign of the work of God in much the same way that baptism is a sign of a completed work.
 Abraham was counted as righteous by Grace totally separate from the Law.
 He was justified before the Law was given.
 This is further indication that he could not have been justified by the Law.
 Abraham could not have earned any justification through keeping the Law since it had not yet been given to Moses.
 The Jews put so much emphasis on the Law; Paul is showing them that the Law had nothing to do with Abraham being counted as righteous.
 The Law gives knowledge of sin.
 V.15 For where there is no law there is no transgression refers to the fact that if there were no law then there would be no law to break.
 This also must have reference to the moral law as well as Moses Law.
 Abraham was justified by faith through grace.
 V.16 If he was not justified by the works of the law then the only alternative is that he was declared righteous by the grace of God.
 He did not earn justification; it was given to him without merit because of his faith.
 He received the promise that he should be the heir of the world through 	the righteousness of faith.
 V. 13 The righteousness of faith is in reference to justification by faith.
 Justification is the declaration of righteousness by faith.
 Abraham did nothing to receive the promise; it was given to him by grace.
 The promise was to make of him a great nation and from his seed 	would all nations of the world be blessed.
-Gen. 12:1&mdash;3 This is a prophecy of the nation of Israel that would descend from Abraham.
+Gen. 12:1—3 This is a prophecy of the nation of Israel that would descend from Abraham.
 Even more important it is a promise of the Messiah that would come to provide salvation to all both Jew and Gentile.
  The Jew looked for an earthly inheritance.
-In the minds of most of the Jews, the Messiah would overthrow the Romans and re&mdash;establish the nation of Israel.
+In the minds of most of the Jews, the Messiah would overthrow the Romans and re—establish the nation of Israel.
 Paul is showing them the provision of righteousness available not just to the Jew, but to the entire world through Jesus the Messiah.

-God will fulfill His PromiseVs.18&mdash;25
+God will fulfill His PromiseVs.18—25

 Abraham was given the promise of God.
 God promised Abraham he would have a son.
 Also, the Messiah would be a son of Abraham.
 Jesus fulfilled prophecy and was born according to his natural lineage as a descendant of Abraham.
 Man has received the promise of justification by faith through Jesus Christ.
 Abraham believed the promise of God.
 Against hope believed in hope.
 	Abraham believed in the promise of God regardless of the circumstances.
 Sarah was about 90 and Abraham was more than 100 years old.
 There was no natural way possible for them to have a child.
-Abraham staggered not at the promise of God. &mdash; V.20
+Abraham staggered not at the promise of God. — V.20
 Justification is a Divine activity.
 Man cannot justify himself any more than Abraham could produce a son.
 Justification is a work of God bestowed by grace in response to faith.
 -->
-## God will Fulfill His Promise (4:18-25)
+## God will Fulfill His Promise (4:18—25)

-### The Promise to Abraham (vs. 18-22)
+### The Promise to Abraham (vs. 18—22)

 Abraham was given the promise of God.
 God promised Abraham he would have a son.
 Also, the Messiah would be a son of Abraham.
 Jesus fulfilled prophecy and was born according to his natural lineage as a descendant of Abraham.

 ### The Promise of Justification (v.
-23-24)
+23—24)

 ### The Condition of Justification (v.
 24)